 Though snow activities are ruled out in the autumn, there are plenty of other options to fill the daylight hours.
 Walking and trekking, reindeer encounters, hiking with huskies, cultural visits, boat trips, museums and more depending on your chosen location.

 Northern Lights displays in October

 Most of the leaves will have fallen and the landscape becomes a dramatic surrounding that may start to be covered with a light covering of frost.
-We have seen early snowfall at this time but there won’t be enough for any snow-based activities.
-However, Iceland, Norway, Sweden and Finland all provide many other opportunities for you to explore the amazing scenery including hiking, wildlife encounters and museum visits.
+We have seen early snowfall at this time but there may not be enough for any snow-based activities.

-The lakes and rivers will still be unfrozen in October so you can make the most of this on a boat trip, either in search of the Northern Lights or to simply enjoy the wonderful autumn landscapes.
+The lakes and rivers may still be unfrozen in October so you can make the most of this on a boat trip, either in search of the Northern Lights or to simply enjoy the wonderful autumn landscapes.
 The waters also provide even better views if you see the Northern Lights reflected in their shimmering surface.
 We know this backdrop provides stunning photographs which is why we have dedicated photography workshops at Menesjärvi and Saariselkä to help you learn how to make the most of this season.

-As the UK’s dedicated Northern Lights holiday company, we’re passionate about providing our clients with the best chance of seeing the lights for themselves and as autumn continues to deliver amazing displays, we’ve designed a range of holidays for this time of year.
-View our autumn holidays here.
+As the UK’s dedicated Northern Lights holiday company, we’re passionate about providing our clients with the best chance of seeing the lights for themselves and as autumn continues to deliver amazing displays, we’ve designed a range of holidays to showcase the best that this time of year has to offer.

 In Finland, the boutique Wilderness Hotel Inari offers the perfect introduction to this magical time of year.
 Not only are you able to explore the beautiful scenery around Lake Inari and experience a cultural visit to the Siida Museum, guests are also able to upgrade their accommodation to spend a night beneath the stars in an Aurora Cabin.